-This standard aims to make healthy eating easier by ensuring that suitable meals are available to meet all dietary requirements and needs and that pupil and parent feedback is taken into account.
-It is important that all pupils are able to choose food which is suitable for them to eat.
-The best way to find out if you are providing food that your pupils want to eat is to ask them and their parents, and incorporate their feedback into your future menu planning.
+This standard aims to make healthy eating easier by ensuring that suitable meals are available to meet all dietary requirements and needs and that parent/quardian feedback is taken into account.
+It is important that all children are able to choose food which is suitable for them to eat.
+The best way to find out if you are providing food that young children want to eat is to ask their parents or guardians, and incorporate their feedback into your future menu planning.